JanisKarasa/jk-digital-careers-website-v2/README.md

     Creating table and add data using MySQL Workbench <br>
 - Connecting Web App to database hosted on cloud using **SQLAlchemy** library in Python
 - Retrieving data from a database and converting it to a list of dictionary objects
+- Managing sensitive connection credentials as environment variables with a Secret File (.env) and python-dotenv library for safe deployment

 ## Tools Used: